DRUPI: Dataset Reduction Using Privileged Information: Introduction

-A key challenge for DRUPI lies in determining appropriate feature labels to synthesize for the reduced dataset.
-To address this, we employ an arbitrary methods of dataset distillation to synthesize the feature labels.
+A key challenge for DCPI lies in determining the appropriate feature labels to synthesize for the reduced dataset.
+To address this, we employ an arbitrary method of dataset distillation to synthesize the feature labels.
 During each step of the bi-level optimization, we match the statistical information of models trained on reduced datasets with and without feature labels.
-Furthermore, we observed that synthesized feature labels cannot be overly discriminative or diverse, which degrade the overall quality of the reduced dataset.
+Furthermore, we observed that synthesized feature labels cannot be overly discriminative or diverse, which degrades the overall quality of the reduced dataset.
 This finding suggests that an optimal balance between discriminability and diversity is crucial for synthesizing effective feature labels.
-Our contributions are summarized as follows: \begin{enumerate}[leftmargin=10pt, topsep=0pt, itemsep=1pt, partopsep=1pt, parsep=1pt] \item We propose a new paradigm, \emph{i.e.}, DRUPI, for dataset reduction.
+Our contributions are summarized as follows: \begin{enumerate} \item We propose a new paradigm, \emph{i.e.}, DCPI, for dataset reduction.
 In particular, privileged information, such as feature labels, can be synthesized in addition to traditional data-label pairs.
 This privileged information provides additional generative supervision during model training, thereby improving the generalization ability of the reduced dataset. \item We observe that effective feature labels should balance the trade-off between diversity and discriminability.
-Overly discriminative feature labels, such as those directly extracted from a pre-trained neural network, can even degrade the quality of the reduced dataset. \item We further provide a theoretical analysis of our DRUPI pipeline based on VC theory~\citep{vc_theory} from statistical learning, which rigorously ensures its effectiveness. \item Our experiments demonstrate that DRUPI can be seamlessly integrated into state-of-the-art DR methods.
-Particularly, for coreset selection methods, applying DRUPI to Herding on CIFAR10 (with a fraction of 0.4\%) improves performance by 24.3\%, while applying it to K-center in cross-architecture evaluations leads to an improvement of up to 23.4\%.
-For dataset distillation methods, integrating DRUPI with the DC method on CIFAR100 (with 10 images per class) yields a 4\% improvement, and further cross-architecture evaluations of DC show gains of up to 18.3\%. \end{enumerate}
+Overly discriminative feature labels, such as those directly extracted from a pre-trained neural network, can even degrade the quality of the reduced dataset. \item We further provide a theoretical analysis of our DCPI pipeline based on VC theory~\cite{vc_theory} from the statistical learning, which rigorously ensures its effectiveness. \item Our experiments demonstrate that DCPI can be seamlessly integrated into state-of-the-art DC methods.
+Particularly, for coreset selection methods, applying DCPI to Herding on CIFAR10 (with a fraction of 0.4\%) improves performance by 24.3\%, while applying it to K-center in cross-architecture evaluations leads to an improvement of up to 23.4\%.
+For dataset distillation methods, integrating DCPI with the DC method on CIFAR100 (with a fraction of 0.2\%) yields a 2.1\% improvement, and further cross-architecture evaluations of DC show gains of up to 18.3\%. \end{enumerate}